crypto-org-chain/cronos/memiavl/README.md

 ### VersionDB

 [VersionDB](../README.md) is to support query and iterating historical versions of key-values pairs, currently implemented with rocksdb's experimental user-defined timestamp feature, support query and iterate key-value pairs by version, it's an alternative way to support grpc query service, and much more compact than IAVL trees, similar in size with the compressed change set files.

+After versiondb is fully integrated, IAVL tree don't need to serve queries at all, it don't need to store the values at all, just store the value hashes would be enough.

 [^1]: https://github.com/facebook/zstd/blob/dev/contrib/seekable_format/zstd_seekable_compression_format.md